The Felt Sense

 The felt sense or interoception describes the quality and characteristics of your internal landscape.
 This landscape is constantly changing and evolving in response to what you take in externally with your other five senses, as well as from internal cues like body temperature, pain, tense or relaxed muscles, and even from our thoughts.
 In many ways, the awareness of your felt sense can act like a two-way street, for example, where your thoughts influence your felt sense, and your felt sense can also influence your thoughts.

 This inner experience can sometimes be loud and obvious, like the anger you might feel when you are in a heated argument.
 However, in many cases the felt sense is actually quite soft and even vague.
-Imagine the feeling within when you’re in a conversation and holding onto something you want to say, but then when it’s your turn to speak it slips your mind.
+Imagine the feeling within when you’re in a conversation and holding onto something you want to say, it’s right there “on the tip of your tongue,” but then when it’s your turn to speak it slips your mind.
 It was there, but then it wasn’t.
 You have to take a moment to search for it, and if or when it comes back, there’s a sense within as if it’s “arrived.”

 Let’s try it out for a moment, shall we?